Alexander Shotman: Soviet Russia

-After the October Revolution Shoman became deputy People's Commissar of Posts and Telegraphs and in 1918 a member of the Presidium of the Supreme Council of National Economy.
+After the October Revolution Shoman became deputy People's Commissar of Posts and Telegraphs, and in 1918 a member of the Presidium of the Supreme Council of National Economy.

 In 1920 he was appointed Chairman of the Ural-Siberian Commission of the Council of Labour and Defence and a member of the Siberian Revolutionary Committee.

 From July 25, 1923 to the end of 1924, Alexander Shotman was the chairman of the Central Executive Committee of the Autonomous Karelian SSR.
 He was elected as a delegate to the XI All-Russian and II All-Union Congresses of Soviets.

 In the 1930s, he was authorized by the Presidium of the All-Russian Central Executive Committee for special affairs, head of the personnel department of the Supreme Council of the National Economy.

 Arrest and execution

 According to Lenin, Shotman was “an old party worker he knew very well who enjoys absolute trust”.
-However this would not help his case during the Great Purge and Shotman was arrested on June 25, 1937, on October 29 for “participation in an anti-Soviet Trotskyist organization” and was sentenced to death by the Military Collegium of the USSR Supreme Court.
+However this would not help his case during the Great Purge and Shotman was arrested on June 25, 1937, and was convicted on October 29 for “participation in an anti-Soviet Trotskyist organization” and was sentenced to death by the Military Collegium of the USSR Supreme Court.
 A day later, on October 30, 1937, the sentence was carried out.

 He was buried at the Donskoy cemetery.
 Shotman was rehabilitated on December 24, 1955 by the decision of the Military Collegium of the Supreme Court of the USSR.